Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - ā á ǎ à

-For the sake of spoken accuracy, and for readers who might be using the following list as a Chinese learning tool, diacritics are included in the romanized terms.
+For the sake of spoken accuracy and for readers who might be using the following list as a Chinese learning tool, diacritics are included in the romanized terms.
 On the other hand, whether or not to use such diacritics in your fantasy stories is a matter of stylization preference.

-List of Magical Terms
+List of Magical Terms and Names

 - Bābǎo (八宝): Translated as “eight treasures,” this term could refer to eight sacred treasures in Buddhism, or eight auspicious objects in Chinese culture.
 Sometimes used to name magical objects of great power or with the ability to bestow fortune.

 - Bāguà (八卦): The Chinese name for the Eight Trigrams of Taoism.
 Said to be derived from markings on the shell of a mythical tortoise, each trigram represents an elemental concept, and in combination, presents the reality of the universe.
 In turn, the 64 hexagrams derived from pairing trigrams form the basis of the classic divination text, the I Ching.
-As one of the most significant religious and cultural symbols of China, Bāguà concepts are found in Chinese martial arts, medicine, astrology, astronomy, and of course, geomancy.
+As one of the most significant religious and cultural symbols of China, Bāguà concepts are present in Chinese martial arts, medicine, astrology, astronomy, and of course, geomancy.
 Within fiction, the term is also widely used to name everything from skills to artifacts, to weapons.
 In general, anything carrying this name is regarded as intricate, complex, and/or possessing elemental powers.

 - Bǎidú (百毒): One hundred poisons.
 The term doesn’t actually refer to 100 types of poison.
 Instead, it is a synonym for “extremely poisonous” or poisons in general.